waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Strategic Notes
 - **"No Will to Fight" Message:** A party menu cursor error on a fainted Pokémon, not a refusal to battle.
-- **Victory Road Trainers:** Defeated trainers in Victory Road act as impassable obstacles.
+- **Victory Road Trainers:** Defeated trainers in Victory Road are PASSABLE.
+My previous assumption they were impassable was a hallucination proven false by system feedback.
 - **Struggle Mechanic:** Struggle is only used automatically when a Pokémon is out of PP for ALL of its moves.

 # III.
 Tool Development & Debugging
 ## A. Tool Status
+- **`gem_pathfinder_v2` Status (Fixed):** The tool's logic has been corrected multiple times based on system feedback from Victory Road 1F.
+  - It no longer incorrectly treats defeated trainers as impassable obstacles.
+  - Its elevation logic now correctly allows stepping down from 'elevated_ground' to 'ground', a map-specific exception crucial for navigation.
-- **`gem_pathfinder_v2` Status (Limitation Identified):** The tool is a pathfinder, not a puzzle-solver.
-On Victory Road 1F, the path to the exit is physically blocked by a boulder puzzle.
-The tool correctly reports 'No path found' because it cannot account for moving boulders to create a new path.
-The system's 'reachable' status for the exit assumes the puzzle can be solved.
-The tool is reliable for finding existing paths but cannot be used to solve puzzles that require altering the map layout.
+  - The tool is reliable for finding existing paths but cannot be used to solve puzzles that require altering the map layout (e.g., moving boulders).
 - **`boulder_puzzle_solver` Status (Fixed):** The tool's critical design flaw has been addressed.
 It no longer treats non-target boulders as impassable walls, which should allow it to solve complex, multi-boulder puzzles.
 This fix needs to be tested on the next applicable puzzle.

 ## B. Debugging Principles & Lessons